catseye/Chrysoberyl/README.markdown

 Some implementations can both compile and interpret.
 Some compilers can target multiple target languages.
 Handle both of these.

-Compilers should be able to specify a target platform (distinct from target language.)

 Run requirements and build requirements can be optional.

 Date parsing and sorting by it and stuff.